santiagoLagosBk/santiagoLagosBk/README.md

-- 👋 Hi, I’m @santiagoLagosBk
+- 👋 Hi, I’m @santiagoLagosBk Software developer

 - 👀 I’m interested in data science and change the world with helps of software

 - 🌱 I’m currently learning python and django

-- 💞️ I’m looking to collaborate on some project that use tecnologics as Pandas, scikit-learn, Numpy, Pyspark, TensorFlow
+- 💞️ I’m looking to collaborate on some project that use tecnologics as Pandas, scikit-learn, Numpy, Pyspark, TensorFlow, FastAPI

 - 📫 How to reach me i´m a person that never stop learning

 <!---